tabatabaei/text-encoder/readme.txt

 ==============================

 Images
-* "logo.ico" are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.
+* "icon.ico" are by me (Misam Saki) and they are released under the terms of the GNU General Public License v3 or later.